carpentries-lab/metagenomics-analysis/_episodes/09-first-steps-R.md

 ~~~
 {: .output}

-Also, we can change the data type of one of the columns.
+Moreover, we can change the data type of one of the columns.
 By the next code we can see if the musicians are
 popular or not:
 ~~~
 > typeof(musician$likes)